(Humanherpes viruses is how medical professionals write it! Can be shown as HHV.)

 3. Varicella-zoster virus (short version – see also our shingles and post-herpetic neuralgia website):

 How common?
-Over 90% of UK population by adulthood.
+Over 90% of UK population by adulthood have this humanherpes virus.
 In tropical countries the rates are much lower.

 How is it caught?
 Chickenpox is caught like flu: virus floats in the air, from the breath of an infected person.
 When it returns it is called shingles.
 No one can catch shingles, but if you have not had chickenpox and you have skin contact with shingles, you can catch chickenpox.